If you ever wondered what the location has to offer - here's your chance to find out

 Fethiye

 The main market town of Fethiye is a 15-minute journey away by Dolmus (local Bus) and is a typical bustling harbour town.
-Old meets new here, with Rock Tombs carved into the cliff & the remains of an amphitheatre alongside colourful shops and restaurants.
+Old meets new here, with Rock Tombs carved into the cliff notably Amyntas rock tomb which stands elevated over the backdrop of Fethiye.
+Below near the Marina are the remains of an amphitheatre alongside colourful shops and restaurants.
+Not forgetting the Paspetur (old town) the Famous Fish Market and Fruit Market.

 From the wonderful harbour, there is a choice of daily boat trips.
 This is a great way to combine seeing the spectacular coastline with some good swim-time in one of the myriads of secluded bays.

 Strolling along the marina and harbour is lovely day or night.
-Stopping at a waterfront restaurant for a bite to eat or a drink is a great way to watch the world go by.
-From Fethiye, you can even hop on a fast boat to Rhodes.
+Stopping at the waterfront restaurants and strolling along the Kordon area of Fethiye for a bite to eat or a drink is a great way to watch the world go by.
+From the Kordon you can continue walking to Calis and get the Taxi boat back and you can even hop on a fast boat to Rhodes.

 There is a large weekly market on a Tuesday.
 As well as traditional goods & crafts you can see the local produce.
 The colours of the fruit & vegetables are brilliant.
-There are stalls selling freshly prepared pancakes with fillings such as honey, nuts and of course chocolate.
+There are stalls selling freshly prepared pancakes with fillings such as honey, nuts and of course chocolate or a Gozleme filled with cheese.
 Even if you are not out to buy anything it is a lovely experience just to explore.

 Fethiye has a choice of fantastic restaurants and lovely shops.
 The pedestrianised old town is a short step from the seafront and is an interesting place to go for a wander.
 Unlike predominantly tourist towns Fethiye has not lost its Turkish character and atmosphere.